michaeluno/shortcode-directives/readme.txt

 License:            GPLv2 or later
 License URI:        http://www.gnu.org/licenses/gpl-2.0.html

-Enables shortcode directives that perform certain operations on posts and comments.
+Allows you to perform certain actions on posts and comments with shortcode directives.

 == Description ==